oracle/node-oracledb/doc/api.md

 ----------------|-------------
 *Number maxRows*  | Number of rows to fetch for `SELECT` statements.
 To improve database efficiency, SQL queries should use a row limiting clause like [OFFSET / FETCH](https://docs.oracle.com/database/121/SQLRF/statements_10002.htm#BABEAACC) or equivalent.
 The `maxRows` attribute can be used to stop badly coded queries from returning unexpectedly large numbers of rows.
 *String outFormat* |  The format of rows fetched for `SELECT` statements.
 This can be either `ARRAY` or `OBJECT`.
 If specified as `ARRAY`, then each row is fetched as an array of column values.
 If specified as `OBJECT`, then each row is fetched as a JavaScript object.
-*Boolean isAutoCommit* | If it is true, then each [DML](https://docs.oracle.com/database/121/CNCPT/glossary.htm#CNCPT2042) is automatically committed.
-Note: Oracle Database will implicitly commit when a [DDL](https://docs.oracle.com/database/121/CNCPT/glossary.htm#CHDJJGGF) statement is executed.
+*Boolean isAutoCommit* |  This overrides the `oracledb.isAutoCommit` property for this statement execution.

 ```
 function(Error error, [Object result])